 It is helpful to keep a small basket of clean training pants in the bathroom, and a laundry basket for your child to fill with any wet trainers.

-Brands: Montessori Toilet Learning Pants
+Brands of Montessori Toilet Learning Pants

 Under the Nile Training Pants